Get started with your Microsoft Intune deployment

 Microsoft 365 apps: Included with Microsoft 365 and is used for productivity apps, including Outlook and Teams.

-Azure Active Directory (Azure AD): Included with some Microsoft 365 subscriptions.
-Azure AD is used for the identity management for users, groups, and devices, which comes with your Intune and Microsoft 365 subscription.
+Microsoft Entra ID: Included with some Microsoft 365 subscriptions.
+Microsoft Entra ID is used for the identity management for users, groups, and devices, which comes with your Intune and Microsoft 365 subscription.

-Azure AD Premium, which might cost extra, gives you more features commonly used by organizations, including Conditional Access, multi factor authentication (MFA), and dynamic groups.
+Microsoft Entra ID P1 or P2, which might cost extra, gives you more features commonly used by organizations, including Conditional Access, multifactor authentication (MFA), and dynamic groups.

 Windows Autopilot: Included with some Microsoft 365 subscriptions.
 Windows Autopilot gives you modern OS deployment for Windows 10/11 client devices.